youyanggu/covid19_projections/path-to-herd-immunity.md

 *December 23 Update:* For the latest data on the number of vaccine doses given, see the [CDC COVID Data Tracker](https://covid.cdc.gov/covid-data-tracker/#vaccinations) (US only) or the [Bloomberg Vaccine Tracker](https://www.bloomberg.com/graphics/covid-vaccine-tracker-global-distribution/?srnd=premium) (US states and international).

 With the availability of the COVID-19 vaccine, we present our best estimate of the path to COVID-19 herd immunity in the United States.
 Herd immunity will be reached through immunity from two sources: vaccination and natural infection.
+On this page, we provide the latest COVID-19 vaccine projections.

 ## Table of Contents
 * [Summary](#summary)